InigoInigo Logo

 Brockenhurst Road

-Ramsgate, Kent£675,000 Freehold
+Ramsgate, Kent£600,000 Freehold

 Brockenhurst Road

-The front door opens to a vestibule where a quintessentially Victorian floor of yellow and pink-flecked terrazzo with red-toned trim runs underfoot
+The green front door opens to a vestibule where a quintessentially Victorian floor of yellow and pink-flecked terrazzo with red-toned trim runs underfoot

 Built at the turn of the 20th century, this handsome six-bedroom house in Ramsgate has been thoughtfully renovated in a pared-back style that complements its late Victorian bones.
 Inside, elegant rooms are well-proportioned and adorned with decorative moulding, stained glass and terrazzo floors.
 Its original windows and second-storey balcony frame sea views over the East Cliff and to the Channel beyond.
 The beach is just a few minutes from the house, while Ramsgate Station is a short walk away and runs regular services to London St Pancras and London Victoria.